al-husayn/al-husayn/README.md

-## I'm a Full Stack Developer and a IT Support Specialist!!
+## I'm a Software Developer and an IT Support Specialist!!

 - 🌱 I’m currently learning everything 🤣